CImrie/tailwind-application/content/cover-letter.md

 I love working directly with others on problems, and getting into the detail.
 I brought Tuple into my last workplace and loved pairing daily on issues and mentoring others.

-In every role I work in, I communicates transparently, build systems and processes to move the team forward, actively push to learn as much as I can and I sweat the small details to deliver the best product I can within the constraints I'm given.
+In every role I work in, I communicate transparently, build systems and processes to move the team forward, actively push to learn as much as I can and I sweat the small details to deliver the best product I can within the constraints I'm given.

 I take time to make sure commit messages are insightful, I clean up my code before I push it to others, I refactor ruthlessly, and I make sure *every* PR or project has prose outlining the motivation for the work and what success looks like.
 The single most important aspect of team communication for me is built out of respect for my colleagues - I always make sure I provide full context about the topic and never just throw things over the wall.